 West Nile Virus Positive Mosquitoes Found Near Sudbury

-Summertime means a host of fun outdoor activities, but it can also mean mosquito bites.
+Summertime and early autumn means a host of fun outdoor activities, but it can also mean mosquito bites.
 Mosquitoes can spread diseases including eastern equine encephalitis (EEE) and West Nile virus (WNV).
 The best way to prevent these diseases is to prevent mosquito bites and reduce breeding areas on your own property.

 During risk periods of WNV or EEE, residents should take preventative actions to avoid mosquito bites.